pschake34/BasicOnshapeCAD/dorothy_dowels/README.md

 ### Reflection

-The frame was more difficuly to make than the dowel pins.
+The frame was more difficult to make than the dowel pins.
 When making my holes in the sides of the frame, I used the little trick you showed us in class.
 I made the two holes on one side of the frame (centering them with some construction lines and a sketch mirror), and then mirrored the two holes onto the other side using a mate connector as the mirror plane.
 The feature to use a mate connector as a plane is purely magical.